msalman88/outlier_detector/README.md

 The dataset is taken from https://www.kaggle.com/c/avazu-ctr-prediction.

 ## Objective
-We would like to identify the outlier for Click Through Rate (CTR) if they exist.
+We would like to identify the outliers for time series data if they exist using simple moving average.

 ## Features